Ocean acidification in the Great Barrier Reef: Temperature

 Ocean acidification can also lead to increased sea surface temperature.
 An increase of about 1 or 2 °C can cause the collapse of the relationship between coral and zooxanthellae, possibly leading to bleaching.
 The average sea surface temperature in the Great Barrier Reef is predicted to increase between 1 and 3 °C by 2100.
 Bleaching occurs when the zooxanthellae and coralline algae leave the coral skeleton behind due to stresses in the water.
-This causes the coral to lose its color because the previous organisms sustained on the coral skeleton vacate, leaving a white skeleton.
+This causes the coral to lose its colour because the previous organisms sustained on the coral skeleton vacate, leaving a white skeleton.
 The bleached coral can no longer complete photosynthesis, and so it slowly dies.
 The acidity of the water will slowly dissolve the leftover coral skeletons, essentially damaging the structural integrity of the coral reef.
 There are many organisms that also rely on the algae and zooxanthellae for their main source of food.
 Therefore, organisms in the bleached coral reef are forced to leave in search of new food sources.
 Since zooxanthellae and algae grow very slowly, restoring the coral reef to its original form will take a very long time.
 This breakdown of the relationship between the coral and the zooxanthellae occurs when Photosystem II is damaged, either due to a reaction with the D1 protein or a lack of carbon dioxide fixation; these result in a lack of photosynthesis and can lead to bleaching.